This article takes you through the process of running an analysis in MindBridge, from initial system setup to completing the analysis.

 - Fill in the details regarding your engagement from a planning perspective

-- Import Chart of Accounts:
+- Import a chart of accounts (optional)

 Typically the chart of accounts is built from the Trial Balance.
-The following columns are required in a Chart Of Accounts:
+The following columns are required in a chart of accounts:

-- Account Number / Account ID: Contains codes used to identify your Client's accounts.
+- Account number / Account ID: Contains codes used to identify your Client's accounts.
 This column helps MindBridge understand your client's account types

-- Account Description
+- Account description

 - Account ID